This website has been developed and funded by Valneva UK Limited and is intended for a UK audience only.

 • Visit your nearest convenient pharmacy or specialist travel health clinic for a risk assessment before your trip

-• Avoid places – like long grass – where ticks live3,4
+• Avoid places – like long grass – where ticks live4,6

-• Wear appropriate clothing (e.g loose fitting long-sleeved clothes, long trousers, socks and shoes) to minimise exposed skin3
+• Wear appropriate clothing (e.g loose fitting long-sleeved clothes, long trousers, socks and shoes) and tuck trousers into socks to minimise exposed skin6

 Ready to get started?
 Check now for your nearest travel health clinic.